asaikali/spring-observability/docker/postgres/README.md

 ## Customization

-The PostgreSQL setup can be customized by creating or modifying the `pg-env` file in the same directory as the `pg` script.
+The PostgreSQL setup can be customized by creating or modifying the `pg.env` file in the same directory as the `pg` script.
 This file allows you to override the default configuration values.

 ### Default Configuration